English Country Dances (Beta)

 3-8 Right shoulder heys-for-3 across, ones pass left diagonal by right shoulder to begin (ones end proper in middle place, face right diagonal)

-B1 1-4 Right diagonals left-hand turn ~3/4; ones pass each other left, into…
+B1 1-4 Right diagonals right-hand turn; ones pass each other left, into…

 5-8 Modified hey on 1st diagonal: